arielgabbay/tau-0368.3539/README.md

 ## CTF overview

 The CTF consists of various stages (challenges), some of which are rely on previous stages.
-The participants are divided into groups, and each group gets a secret "mask" (a 16-bit number) from which it derives port numbers for each challenge, as we describe shortly.
-Each challenge consists of a few redacted scripts that implement Bleichenbacher or Manger attacks on a remote TLS server, an encrypted file to be decrypted using these attacks, and a port number.
-Each group derives from the port number a unique port number on which the server to be attacked by that group (for that challenge) is listening.
+Each challenge consists of a few redacted scripts that implement Bleichenbacher or Manger attacks on a remote TLS server, an encrypted file to be decrypted using these attacks, and a port number on which a server is listening (on an address known to the candidates and determined by the organizers).
 The server for each stage is vulnerable in some way to these attacks, and the challenge is to implement the attacks, or relevant extensions thereof, in order to decrypt the given encryption, which contains the flag.

 The stages are as follows:

 1. The server for the first stage is a simplified PKCS 1 v1.5 padding oracle: once a connection is opened and TLS "hello" messages are exchanged, the server listens for client handshake messages containing an encrypted pre-master secret, attempts to decrypt and un-pad these messages, and sends a TLS error frame with a value that denotes success or failure in unpadding.
-2. The server for the second stage is the same as the first stage, but it closes connections and stops responding to requests for fifteen minutes if a certain number of queries are exceeded in a single connection.
-As servers are multi-process, in this challenge the participants should implement multi-threaded attacks, querying several instances of the server simultaneously.
-In this stage (and in similar subsequent stages), the number of queries until the server "times out" and the number of queries required to decrypt the flag are matched in advance.
-Notice that all server processes (derived from the same instance) stop once one server has processed too many queries, in order to prevent groups from simply continuing the attack on a different instance.
-The time penalty is also "harsh" in order to prevent groups from simply waiting and continuing the attack once the server is back online.
+2. The server for the second stage is the same as the first stage, but flags expire after a few minutes (once a flag expires, a different flag, and hence a different encryption, is used).
+The flag timeout is such that the original attack isn't fast enough to retrieve flags on time; as servers are multi-processed, in this challenge the participants should implement multi-threaded attacks, querying several instances of the server simultaneously.
+There are a few methods to do this, and the template script given to the participants in this stage sends consecutive queries such that the server's work is somewhat parallelized.
 3. The server for the third stage does not provide a "direct" oracle, but does simulate a timing oracle: on successful unpadding, it sleeps for 50 milliseconds.
 The participants should implement the querying logic that times requests and answers accordingly.
-4. The fourth stage is like the third stage but with the same challenge as in stage 2: the server disconnects once too many requests are made, so attacks should be made multi-threaded.
+4. The fourth stage is like the third stage but with the same challenge as in stage 2: the flag is changed every few minutes, so attacks should be made multi-threaded.
 5. The server for the fifth stage does not provide a simple timing oracle, but rather sleeps for 0 to 100 milliseconds on successful unpadding of a message.
 Once again, the CTF participants should modify their querying code accordingly.
 6. The sixth stage is to the fifth as the fourth is to the third.
 7. The server for the seventh stage provides a simplified PKCS 1 OAEP padding oracle as in stage 1.
 In this stage, the Manger attack should be implemented.